quarkslab/irma/brain/ftpd.rst

     $ sudo extras/scripts/pure-ftpd/ftpd-adduser.sh frontend-irma ftpuser /home/ftpuser/frontend-irma
     [ enter twice a password to be used for frontend, for example frontend-ftp-password]
     $ sudo extras/scripts/pure-ftpd/ftpd-adduser.sh probe ftpuser /home/ftpuser/
-    [ enter twice a password to be used for frontend, for example probe-ftp-password]
+    [ enter twice a password to be used for probe, for example probe-ftp-password]

 Checking your configuration
 ```````````````````````````